-Visitors to the Newport Aquatic Center can rent one or two person kayaks by the hour.
+Visitors to the Newport Aquatic Center can rent one or two-person kayaks by the hour.
 Children must be at least 8 years old and be accompanied by an adult.
-No reservations are required to rent a kayak its first come first serve.
-Aquatic center members can use kayaks and, canoes plus all facilities including the lockers.
-When you rent a kayak you become a member per hour.
+No reservations are required to rent a kayak.
+It’s first-come, first-serve.
+Aquatic center members can use kayaks and canoes plus all facilities, including the lockers.
+When you rent a kayak, you become a member per hour.

-Single kayaks are much easier to maneuver, but the double kayaks are harder to capsize.
-Something to keep in mind if you’re taking children with you.
-Private introductory and advanced lessons for both SUP (stand up paddle) and kayaks are offered by the Newport Aquatic Center if you need instruction before you head out on your own.
+Single kayaks are much easier to maneuver, but double kayaks are harder to capsize—something to keep in mind if you’re taking children with you.
+The Newport Aquatic Center offers private introductory and advanced lessons for both SUP (stand-up paddle) and kayaks if you need instruction before heading out on your own.

 Newport Aquatic Center asks that you carry kayaks to and from the water and wash off your kayak upon return.
 You may also be asked to return the kayak to its rack unless someone is waiting to use it.

 The Newport Aquatic Center was incorporated in 1982 as a non-profit Corporation.
 Construction of the facility was completed in 1987.
-In addition to public access and recreational human powered boating, the NAC offers the public unique opportunities in the Olympic water sports of rowing, canoeing, kayaking and outrigger canoe competition.
+In addition to public access and recreational human-powered boating, the NAC offers the public unique opportunities in the Olympic water sports of rowing, canoeing, kayaking, and outrigger canoe competition.

 Newport Aquatic Center is located at 1 Whitecliffs Drive Newport Beach, California.
 Visit the Aquatic Center website for information on rentals and events.
 Newport Aquatic Center Hours are Monday – Friday: 7 am to Sunset and Saturday and Sunday: 7 am to 5 pm.